An Excerpt ~ Chapter Twenty-Two of The Slick Furies

-The music roiled the air inside the bar at a decibel level deemed to be appropriate for inducing audio stupor.
+The music pounded at a decibel level deemed to be appropriate for inducing audio stupor.
 A person’s equilibrium seemed to collapse when mixed with improper sound levels and the right mixture of alcohol accompanied by languid stares from vampires.
 Demetri sat in his booth sipping absinthe and smoking hash.
-He tried to remember when it was that the hash had worked the way that it was supposed to.
-He really, really, needed it to be working right now too because he was quite pissed.
+He tried to remember when it was that the hash worked the way it was supposed to.
+He needed it to be working right now.
+He was quite pissed.

 Bruner was infatuated with Jackie Payton, whom Demetri knew to be an agent.
-Shavonne told him everything after he bit her the second time, believing that the information was somehow in exchange for his loyalty and her immortality.
-They always think that being Queen of the Underworld is some kind of romantic gift.
-Shavonne didn’t quite possess the qualities that he was looking for in a “Queen” but she would be an excellent Baroness, in her own city, away from him, in due time, when she got over the shock of it all.
+Shavonne told him everything after he bit her the second time, believing the information was somehow in exchange for his loyalty or her immortality.
+They always think being Queen of the Underworld is some kind of romantic gift.
+Shavonne didn’t quite possess the qualities he was looking for in a “Queen.”
+She would be an excellent Baroness, in her own city, when she got over the shock of it all.

-He let the flame suck up through the pipe so that it burned the back of his throat and in his chest, the smoke that should have produced oblivion and never did.
-Nothing did and how he longed for it, for the nothingness that had been so easily achieved in life had mercilessly eluded him through five centuries of death.
-It was whatever nonsense they needed to make it tolerable until they could believe it, accept it, and then it was about whatever they could find to figure out how to live with it and ease the pain of what they had become.
+He let the flame suck up through the pipe so it burned the back of his throat.
+He let it burn in his chest, the smoke that should have produced oblivion and didn’t.
+Nothing did.
+The nothingness he longed for, that had been so easily achieved in life, had mercilessly eluded him through five centuries of death.
+They used whatever they needed to make the idea of being a vampire tolerable until they could accept it.
+After that, it was about whatever they could find to figure out how to ease the pain of living with what they had become.
 Demetri smiled, letting the smoke roll out of his mouth like the breath of a dream coming from the mouth of a dragon.

 “It hurts to be alive.
 It hurts so much more to be alive when you’re dead.”
 He said to his empty table.

-Gretchen, the teenaged witch, and some of her friends had caught sight of him at the scene of the accident.
+Gretchen, the teenaged witch, had caught sight of him at the scene of the accident.
+Some of her friends had seen him.
 They didn’t know what they were seeing, of course.
-Demetri knew that Gretchen had felt his presence prior to that night.
-He stood in the shadows of her bedroom listening to her breath, contemplating how much work it would be to turn her into something useful.
-It was so tiresome a process that by the time any of them ever managed to amass enough education or experience to carry on an intelligent conversation or to have at least become interesting, he’d become bored with them and moved to another “project.”
+Demetri knew Gretchen felt his presence prior to that night.
+He stood in the shadows of her bedroom listening to her breathe, contemplating how much work it would be to turn her into something useful.
+It was so tiresome a process.
+By the time any of them ever managed to amass enough education or experience to carry on an intelligent conversation or to have at least become interesting, he’d become bored with them.
+His “projects” they were.
 He laughed at himself.
-He had become a pretentious, arrogant, old snob, and all from right out of the straw in a hayloft in France.
+He had become a pretentious, arrogant, old snob, all from right out of the straw in a hayloft in France.

 He turned the collar of his coat up against the cold air.
-It still seemed odd to him to pretend that the cold air had any effect on him during his nighttime walks but one must do what must do to blend in with the locals.
+It still seemed odd to him to pretend the cold air had any effect on him during his late evening strolls, but one must do what must do to blend in with the locals.
 He saw her at the second corner.
-There was something about the way that she was rummaging through her purse, looking for a lighter, trying to hail a taxi at the same time.
-She looked annoyed, intelligently annoyed.
+There was something about the way she was rummaging through her purse, looking for a lighter, trying to hail a taxi at the same time.
+She looked intelligently annoyed.
 He was standing next to her faster than she could process that it hadn’t been a breeze that had caressed her cheek.
 He smiled.
 Said nothing.
-Waited for the light to change so that she could cross the street.
+Waited for the light to change so she could cross the street.
 When she did, he followed.
 At the next corner, she asked him if she knew him from somewhere.

 “Only from your dreams.”
 He said.

 “I do know Calimere.
-I’m sure that you will have a lovely evening there.”
+I’m sure you will have a lovely evening there.”
 He continued to smile.
-He had done this so many times with the distracted ones.
-They were easier to guide, a slight touch and he had them.
+He’d done this so many times with the distracted ones.
+They were easier to guide, a slight touch was all it took.

-“How about if we share a cab back?
+“How about if we share a cab?
 Calimere at The San Sebastian, correct?”
-Demetri looked into her eyes.
-The languid stare of an adept vampire at full power.
+Demetri looked into her eyes, the languid stare of an adept vampire at full power.

-“I guess that would be okay.”
+“I guess it would be okay.”
 She reasoned that the cab driver would be in the car with her.
 “I’m Beth.”

 “Demetri.”
 He extended his hand.
 “Is that short for Elizabeth?”

 “No, it’s Bethany.
 A very Connecticut Bethany Shane Prosper.”
-She made a face that said that she didn’t approve of her own name or at least, the way that it sounded, and yet she had not been able to keep herself from revealing it.
+She said.
+She disapproved of the way her own name sounded, yet she had not been able to keep herself from revealing it.

 “And yet you are here in California.
 Lucky me.”
 He held open the door of the cab.